GoogleCloudPlatform/dataplex-business-user-interface/README.md

 gcloud auth login
 ```
 #### Step 2: Set the project in which you are going to deploy this application
-Replace YOUR_PROJECT_ID with the actuall Project id in the below command before running it
+Replace YOUR_PROJECT_ID with the actual Project id in the below command before running it
 ```shell
 gcloud config set project YOUR_PROJECT_ID
 ```